HISTORY

 After several years of searching, a forested area in South Sarasota County in Englewood, Florida, came on the market.
 At public hearings to discuss the establishment of a monastery in Englewood, it became clear from talking with the neighbors in the area that a Buddhist monastery would be most welcome in Englewood.
 After a ten-month process, the land was rezoned for use by religious organizations, and BACF decided to change its name to Sarasota Forest Monastery (SFM) before closing the real estate transaction.
 In October 2015, SFM became the owner of the 8-acre forested land.

 Sarasota Forest Monastery is now an officially recognized member of the Dhammayut Order of the United States.
 Currently, the monastery can accommodate up to two monks at a time.
-Apart from the house property, the forested land has three simple meditation huts, an 8' x 8' platform suitable for tent camping, and an open yet well-shaded area with many sitting meditation platforms set up for use in the weekly group meditation sessions on Sundays.
+Apart from the house property, the forested land has four simple meditation huts, an 8' x 8' platform suitable for tent camping, and an open yet well-shaded area with many sitting meditation platforms set up for use in the weekly group meditation sessions on Sundays.

 From left to right: Phra Ajaan Dick Sīlaratano (Forest Dhamma Monastery, Lexington, Virginia), Luangpu Tong-Inn Katapuñño (Wat Pahkoong, Roy Et, Thailand), Phra Ajaan Keng Khemako (Santi Forest Monastery, Johor, Malaysia), and Phra Ajaan Jiab Aggadhammo (Metta Forest Monastery, Valley Center, California) had visited Sarasota Forest Monastery (SFM) and given their guidance, support, and encouragements to the community in different phases of the development at SFM.